 Burton Guerue is an enrolled member of the Rosebud Reservation and the great grandson of Chief William Spotted Tail, a Brule Tribal Chief, and diplomatic leader for his people.

-Burton is trained in carpentry, construction, welding as well as small gas and automatic engines, and his uses these skills to help make life better for his people on the reservation.
+Burton is trained in carpentry, construction, welding as well as small gas and automatic engines, and his uses these skills to help make life better for his people.

-Burton serves as a liason for PAZA with the Rosebud Tribe and as a coordinator for ongoing missions.
+Burton has worked for Tree of Life Ministries for the last serveral years in his service to his community.
+He also serves as a liason for PAZA, Tree of with the Rosebud Tribe, and as a coordinator for ongoing missions.